alk1316/Capstone_BrainsStation_SAP_InventoryLevel/README.md

 Provide actionable insights to sales teams based on the model’s output.
 ## Dataset

-The dataset consists of sales opportunities data from SAP Business One.
+The dataset consists of sales opportunities data from SAP Business One USA Demo Database.
 The following query extracts the required information from the system:

 sql
 Copy code

 -- TABLE OOPR Opportunity Header
 SELECT
     T0."OpprId",  -- Opportunity Id